saeedkohansal/InjectorPlus-Chrome-Extension-Manifest-V3/README.md

-# InjectorPlus Chrome Extension Manifest V3
+# Injector+ Chrome Extension Manifest V3

 _Chrome Extension Development Tutorial: How To Inject JavaScript And CSS Into Any Website Manifest V3_